robinhowlett/horse-racing-data-model/README.md

 # Horse Racing Data Model

-This is a work-in-progress data model to represent the majority of pertinent information contained with the basic horse racing domain.
+A data model to represent the majority of pertinent information contained within the basic horse racing domain.